Football news - UEFA confirm Euro 2020 postponed until 2021

 "A working group has been set up with the participation of leagues and club representatives to examine calendar solutions that would allow for the completion of the current season and any other consequence of the decisions made today.”

-The decision will likely have ramifications across the sporting calendar, with Swedish outlet Expressen reporting the UEFA European Women's Championship will now move to 2022. .
+The decision will likely have ramifications across the sporting calendar, with Swedish outlet Expressen reporting the UEFA European Women's Championship will now move from 2021 to 2022. .

-As yet, there is no confirmation from UEFA on new dates for the Champions and Europa Leagues finals but reports state that they will be played on June 27 and June 24 respectively.
+As yet, there is no confirmation from UEFA on new dates for the Champions League and Europa League finals but reports state that they will be played on June 27 and June 24 respectively.

 The virus has infected almost 180,000 people and killed more than 7,000 worldwide.